-- log in before accessing the Notification Details page from the Notification Detail Link attachment. - 9.
-(Optional) By default, the seeded Workflow Notification Mailer has a Launch Summary Notifications event scheduled to send summary notifications once a day.
+- 10. (Optional) By default, the seeded Workflow Notification Mailer has a Launch Summary Notifications event scheduled to send summary notifications once a day.
 You can optionally use the notification mailer configuration wizard to modify the start time and interval for this event's schedule, or to schedule the Launch Summary Notifications event at the interval you choose for any notification mailer service component.
-When this event is processed, a summary notification is sent to each role with a notification preference of SUMMARY, listing all the notifications that are currently open for that role. - 10.
-(Optional) If you are using the version of Oracle Workflow embedded in Oracle Applications, you can optionally use the WF: Mailer Cancellation Email profile option to determine whether notification mailers send cancellation messages when previously sent notifications are canceled.
+When this event is processed, a summary notification is sent to each role with a notification preference of SUMMARY or SUMHTML, listing all the notifications that are currently open for that role. - 11.
+(Optional) In Oracle Applications, you can optionally use the WF: Mailer Cancellation Email profile option to determine whether notification mailers send cancellation messages when previously sent notifications are canceled.
 Set this profile option to Enabled if you want to send cancellation messages, or to Disabled if you do not want to send cancellation messages.
 The WF: Mailer Cancellation Email profile option must be set at site level.
 The default value is Enabled.
-See: Overview of Setting User Profiles, Oracle Applications System Administrator's Guide. - 11.
-(Optional) The seeded Workflow Notification Mailer uses the Automatic startup mode by default and will be started automatically when you complete its configuration.
-If you select the Manual startup mode for a notification mailer service component, use the Service Components page or the Component Details page in the Workflow Manager to start that notification mailer.
-You can also use these pages to manage any notification mailer service component.
+See: Overview of Setting User Profiles, Oracle Applications System Administrator's Guide.